romaintestu/forticnapp-workshop/lab-01/README.md

 #### Code Security

-*Goal: Review code security findings and software composition analysis results.*
+*How can we review code security findings and software composition analysis results?
+How does FortiCNAPP scan Infrastructure as Code (IaC) and application code to find misconfigurations and hard-coded secrets before they reach production?*

 1. Navigate to **Risk Center** > **Code Security** > **Infrastructure (IaC)** in the left navigation panel
 2. Choose a repository from the list